-Partial seizures can be further characterized as:
+Partial seizures can be divided into:

-Patients with complex partial seizures may or may not remember any or all of the symptoms or events during the seizure.
+Persons with complex partial seizures may or may not remember any or all of the symptoms or events during the seizure.

-Other symptoms include:
+Other symptoms may include:

 Abou-Khalil BW, Gallagher MJ, Macdonald RL.
 Epilepsies.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC.
 Bradley's Neurology in Clinical Practice.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 67.
+Philadelphia, Pa: Elsevier Saunders; 2012:chap 67.